Moving to France

 Expats moving to France for work purposes should prepare themselves accordingly.
-Although the French are renowned for their choice to 'work to live', not 'live to work', the country claims the sixth largest economy in the world and Paris has the largest city economy in mainland Europe.
+Although the French are renowned for their choice to 'work to live', not 'live to work', the country claims the sixth largest economy in the world and France is a major player within the EU too.
 Businesses expect efficiency and productivity and those planning to relocate to France without a job in place may find the job-hunting process challenging.
 Opportunities will be even more limited for those who aren't fluent in French.

-Nevertheless, expats account for around 20 percent of the workforce in Paris and businessmen do value the new skills a foreigner can bring.
+Nevertheless, expats account for a significant percentage of the workforce in Paris and businessmen do value the new skills a foreigner can bring.

 Paris and Lyon are rightfully celebrated for their fine dining.
 The two cities vie yearly for the honour of being the top culinary destination in France, with regional delicacies being celebrated and brought to the cities for everyone to try.
 Expats who let their taste buds do their exploring for them will find themselves immersed in a world of adventure.